 State of Emergency

 France had been in a technical “state of emergency” since the 2015 terrorist attacks in Paris.
 The emergency suspended constitutional protections for citizens and residents and granted sweeping powers to executive bodies, from the president to the police.
-Then-President Hollande’s declaration was the first of its kind in seven decades, since the presidency was granted new powers during France’s colonial war against Algerian independence in 1955.15 Despite an election framed explicitly around the threat of fascism, it remains remarkably underreported that for two years France has already technically been in a period of constitutional abeyance: one of the textbook warning signs for more legal understandings of fascism and authoritarianism.
+Then-President Hollande’s declaration was the first of its kind in six decades, since the presidency was granted new powers during France’s colonial war against Algerian independence in 1955.15 Despite an election framed explicitly around the threat of fascism, it remains remarkably underreported that for two years France has already technically been in a period of constitutional abeyance: one of the textbook warning signs for more legal understandings of fascism and authoritarianism.